epam/edp-tekton/README.md

 The edp-tekton repository consolidates elements for Tekton integration with [KubeRocketCI](https://docs.kuberocketci.io) (former EPAM Delivery Platform (EDP)). and disposes of two main components:

-- **EDP Interceptor**.
+- **KubeRocketCI Interceptor**.
 Follows [Tekton Interceptor](https://tekton.dev/vault/triggers-main/clusterinterceptors/) paradigm and enriches payload from different Version Control Systems (VCS) like Gerrit, GitHub or GitLab with the platform specific metadata.
 - **Tekton Pipelines**.
 Consists of [Tekton Tasks, Pipelines, Triggers](https://tekton.dev/docs/pipelines/) and implements KubeRocketCI Pipelines logic.
 Some of the tasks are forks from [origin source](https://github.com/tektoncd/catalog), the others are platform specific.

-## EDP Interceptor
+## KubeRocketCI Interceptor

-EDP Interceptor is used as a component that provides KubeRocketCI metadata for Tekton Pipelines.
+KubeRocketCI Interceptor is used as a component that provides KubeRocketCI metadata for Tekton Pipelines.
 The code is based on [Upstream implementation](https://github.com/tektoncd/triggers/tree/main/pkg/interceptors).

-EDP Interceptor extracts information from VCS payload, like `repository_name`.
+KubeRocketCI Interceptor extracts information from VCS payload, like `repository_name`.
 The `repository_name` has 1-2-1 mapping with the KubeRocketCI `Codebase` (kind: Codebase; apiVersion:v2.edp.epam.com/v1).
 Interceptor populates Tekton Pipelines with [Codebase SPEC](https://github.com/epam/edp-codebase-operator/blob/master/docs/api.md#codebasespec) data, see the diagram below:

-        ┌────────────┐              ┌─────────────────┐       ┌─────────────┐
+        ┌────────────┐              ┌──────────────────┐       ┌─────────────┐
-        │            │              │ EDP Interceptor │       │   Tekton    │
+        │            │              │   KubeRocketCI   │       │   Tekton    │
         │  VCS(Git)  ├──────────────►                  ├───────►             │
-        │            │              │                 │       │  Pipelines  │
+        │            │              │   Interceptor    │       │  Pipelines  │
-        └──────┬─────┘              └────────┬────────┘       └─────────────┘
+        └──────┬─────┘              └────────┬─────────┘       └─────────────┘
                │                             │
         ┌──────┴─────┐                       │ extract
         │    Repo    │                       │